-Each warrant offered hereby will have an initial exercise price per share equal to $[\bullet]$.
-The warrants will be immediately exercisable upon issuance and will expire on the fifth anniversary of the initial exercise date.
+Each Series E Warrant offered hereby will have an initial exercise price per share equal to \$.
+The Series E Warrants will be immediately exercisable upon obtaining the Warrant Stockholder Approval and will expire on the five-and-a-half-year anniversary of the original issuance date.
 The exercise price and number of shares of common stock issuable upon exercise is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our shares of common stock and the exercise price.
-Pursuant to a warrant agency agreement between us and Continental Stock Transfer & Trust Company, as warrant agent, the warrants will be issued in book-entry form and shall initially be represented only by one or more global warrants deposited with the warrant agent, as custodian on behalf of The Depository Trust Company ("DTC"), and registered in the name of Cede & Co., a nominee of DTC, or as otherwise directed by DTC.
+The Series E Warrant contain a one-time reset of the exercise price to a price equal to the lesser of (i) the then exercise price and (ii) 90% of the five-day volume weighted average price for the five trading days immediately prior to the trigger date, which under the terms of the Series E Warrant is the 6th trading day immediately following the date on which a reverse stock split of the common stock is effective.
+Pursuant to a warrant agency agreement between us and Continental Stock Transfer & Trust Company, as warrant agent, the Series E Warrants will be issued in book-entry form and shall initially be represented only by one or more global warrants deposited with the warrant agent, as custodian on behalf of The Depository Trust Company ("DTC"), and registered in the name of Cede & Co., a nominee of DTC, or as otherwise directed by DTC.